 If you’re looking for new quick classroom tips, then go along to a TeachMeet but if you’re looking for something more specific, like exploring how to best support your low-attaining pupils in Maths, then attend a Maths Intervention Showcase.
 They best way to explore and sign up to networking events is probably through Eventbrite where you can search local events using keywords.

-On a final note, at #PrimaryRocks 2017 Alanna Gay brilliantly surmised how “networking is essential when moving into school leadership positions as it accelerates your pathway”.
-You can read more about her session on this #PrimaryRocks Live 2017 blog post.
+On a final note, at #PrimaryRocks Alanna Gay brilliantly summarised how “networking is essential when moving into school leadership positions as it accelerates your pathway”.
+You can read more about her session in this #PrimaryRocks Live blog post.

 If you’re moving further into school leadership positions, then don’t forget to consider how enormously useful networking events can be – teachers should never stop learning!